About The Lemonade Conference

 And we did exactly that!
 Working together, IAABC and FDSA created The Lemonade Conference, an online educational extravaganza of unprecedented size and scope – 40+ presenters with two simultaneous classrooms running for three days, 18 hours a day that first year.
 And for those not available for the live event, we included a free “library” of all of the presentations, included with the conference registration fee.

-And now we’re back for our second year… with 50+ presenters, three rooms running simultaneously at any point, and 12 hours a day — plus, we kept the library and have figured out a method to record Q&A this year!
+And now we’re back for our third year… with 50+ presenters, three rooms running simultaneously at any point, and 12 hours a day — plus, we kept the library and have figured out a method to record Q&A!